react-navigation/react-navigation.github.io/versioned_docs/version-7.x/stack-actions.md

 The `popTo` action takes you back to a previous screen in the stack by the name.
 It also allows you to pass params to the route.

-If a matching screen is not found in the stack, this will pop the current screen and add a new screen with the specified name and params.
-This behavior is useful when the screen was opened from a deep link etc. and a previous screen with the name may or may not already be in the stack.
+If a matching screen is not found in the stack, this will pop the current screen and add a new screen with the specified name and params - essentially behaving like a [`replace`](#replace).
+This ensures that the app doesn't break if a previous screen with the name did not exist - which can happen when the screen was opened from a deep link or push notification, or when used on the web etc.

 The method accepts the following arguments:

 - `name` - _string_ - Name of the route to navigate to.
 - `params` - _object_ - Screen params to pass to the destination route.

-If a matching screen is not found in the stack, this will pop the current screen and add a new screen with the specified name and params.
-This behavior is useful when the screen was opened from a deep link and a previous screen with the name may or may not already be in the stack.

 ```js
 import { StackActions } from '@react-navigation/native';